cjbassi/gotop/docs/layouts.md

 Yes, you're clever enough to break the layout algorithm, but if you try to build massive edifices, you're in for disappointment.

-To list all built-in color schemes, call:
+To list all built-in layouts, call:

 ```
 gotop --list layouts